Please see the new location of our Python guide for Connect at docs.posit.co: https://docs.posit.co/connect/admin/python/

 Use Cases for Python with Posit Connect

-For example, you can publish content to Posit Connect that uses Python for interactive data exploration and data loading (pandas
+You can publish content to Posit Connect that uses Python.
+This could include for interactive data exploration and data loading (pandas

 ), visualization (matplotlib